 Presenting to you the INSAID Spotlight Budding Data Science Leader interview series.
 This is a series of interviews of budding Data Science leaders, enrolled with INSAID in different courses.
 These students coming from diverse backgrounds and even different fields, have rich experience in their own domains.
 They have interesting views to share with the world, their experience in the industry, what brought them to the field of Data Science and many other such interesting aspects.
 These interviews will enrich the readers about the insights, trends and many other related points.

 In a recent conversation, we spoke to Siboli Mukherjee who is enrolled in the GCD program at INSAID.

 Batch: Global Certificate in Data Science (GCD) August 2018

-Ankita: To start with, if you could quickly walk me through your experience; what has been your educational background and professional experience.
+Ankita: To start with, could you quickly walk me through your experience; what has been your educational background and professional experience?

-Siboli: I have a Bachelor of Engineering in Information Technology.
-After this, I joined Nokia and then Idea; latter is my current organization.
-Previously, I was into building solutions and had a brief stint as an auditor.
+Siboli: I have graduated with a Bachelor of Engineering in Information Technology.
+After this, I joined Nokia and then Idea; the latter is my current organization.
+Previously, I was into building solutions and had a brief stint as an Auditor.

 Ankita: What got you interested in Data Science and Machine Learning?